DNP-NA Frequently Asked Questions

 Q: Is the DNP-Nurse Anesthesia Degree Program accredited?

-A: The Doctor of Nursing Practice (DNP) – Nurse Anesthesia degree program at the Betty Irene Moore School of Nursing at UC Davis is seeking approval for initial accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs for the inaugural class to be enrolled, pending final approval, in June of 2025.
-The COA accreditation site visit is scheduled for October 2024.
+A: The Doctor of Nursing Practice (DNP) – Nurse Anesthesia degree program at the Betty Irene Moore School of Nursing at UC Davis was awarded accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) on January 22, 2025.
 Please visit the School of Nursing’s accreditation page for additional details.

 Applicant eligibility